alexandershov/IdeaProjects/tools/intellij/features.md

 * If you create FastAPI project, then you can explore all endpoints via "Endpoints".
   Also HTTP client gets autocomplete for FastAPI projects
 * Type Ctrl-Space when you're in a Cmd-F local search, and it'll give you some suggestions.
+* Press Ctrl-Space twice (or once if autocomplete is active) to search for symbols (methods/constants) inside of the classes/modules.
+Works pretty bad for Python.
+* Expand selection works nice when you put caret at the block start (e.g. on `def` or on `if`)
+* There's local history of changes that you can use to time-travel, the name is "Local history" in a menu

 ### Editing
 You can insert table of contents in Markdown.
 Cmd-N and "Table of Contents" Cmd-N in Markdown mode can also help with inserting links, images, and tables.
-Opt-k to expand selection, Opt-Down to shrink selection
+Opt-k to expand selection, Opt-Down to shrink selection Cmd-Shift-U to toggle case (uppercase/lowercase)

 ### Running
 * You can save your running configurations into file.
   Select configuration in "Edit configuration" and enable checkbox "Store as project file"
 * Ctrl-Ctrl to "Run anything" (tests/scripts/etc)
+* Ctrl-G to select symbol at the caret.
+Pressing Ctrl-G again will select next occurrence of the symbol with multiple cursors.

 ### Debugging